Gogol. Terrible Revenge: Chapter five. Rider's Lair

 Soon after Gogol’s death, Binh names him guilty for the deaths of the Cossacks and the young women at the hands of the Dark Horseman, since he was the one who ordered them to be hidden in the barn.
 Bomgart is unable to perform a post-mortem analysis on Gogol’s body, while Vakula’s daughter Vasilina (who secretly has magic abilities) proclaims denial about Gogol’s demise.

 Gogol’s body is buried at Dikanka’s graveyard, with Binh, Vakula, Bomgart, and Lisa presiding.
 Gogol awakens in the afterlife, where he meets his father and a noseless and bandaged man.
 The man tells Gogol "Live, Dark One.", resurrecting him.
 Gogol manages to get out of the coffin while the appalled crowd looks on.
-Gogol is soon arrested by Binh, who presumes him as the Dark Horseman, and locked up at the police headquarters.
+Gogol is soon arrested by Binh, who presumes him as the Dark Horseman, and locked him up at the police headquarters.
 Yakim is also willingly locked up.
 He reveals to Gogol that the man who resurrected him was a man with ties to his family’s past; At the time of Gogol’s birth, his father was acquainted with the man.
 When Gogol’s mother gave birth to him, he was stillborn.
 However the man managed to resurrect the child, and the story was kept secret from Gogol.
 Meanwhile, Alexey meets Oksana (whom he is able to see) and offers her to keep Gogol away from Dikanka in exchange for bringing her back to life.

 Villagers suddenly attack the headquarters, subduing Binh, Yakim and Binh’s assistant.
 They attempt to burn Gogol at the stake, but Vasilina uses her abilities to create rain, saving Gogol.
 The villagers then try to hang Gogol, when their leader is suddenly shot in the leg.
 The shooter reveals himself to be Yakov Petrovich Guro, who survived the Dark Horseman’s attack as seen in the first chapter.
 He tells the mob to disperse, threatening them with execution and exile to Siberia, which they do.
 Guro reveals to Gogol that he has been manipulating the events after his presumed death in his attempt to find the real Dark Horseman.
 Gogol reveals that he suspects Alexei as the Horseman.
 As a result, Gogol, Guro, and Binh decide to search Alexei’s estate.
 At first, they are unable to find anything, but Gogol uses his visions to find the handle which opens a passage behind the fireplace.
 They go through the passage, discovering a cave.
 Inside they find Oksana with water gushing out of her mouth, a sign that she is being resurrected.
 Alexei suddenly appears, and Binh shoots him dead in the chest, surprising everyone as the Dark Horseman could not be taken down easily.
 Oksana suddenly comes to life, only to be killed seconds later by the Horseman, who absorbs her blood, creating a vortex.
 When the vortex recedes, the trio are appalled to see Lisa, revealing her to be the Dark Horseman.